Madeleine Astor: Remarriages

 They divorced on July 21, 1933, in Reno, Nevada.
 Four months later, on November 27, 1933, Astor married Italian actor/boxer Enzo Fiermonte in a civil ceremony in New York City.
 They honeymooned in Palm Beach, Florida, and eventually moved there.
 They had no children together and divorced on June 11, 1938, in West Palm Beach, Florida.

 Death

-She died of a heart ailment at her mansion in Palm Beach on March 27, 1940, at the age of 46, and was buried in Trinity Church Cemetery in New York City, in a mausoleum with her mother.
+Astor died of a heart ailment at her mansion in Palm Beach on March 27, 1940, at the age of 46, and was buried in Trinity Church Cemetery in New York City, in a mausoleum with her mother.